Pratham-gupta610/LostAndFind/docs/prd.md

 - **Real-Time Updates**: Public Return Section updates immediately when items are concluded as 'Owner Found' or 'Item Found'

 #### 2.11.5 Auto-Delete Policy (CRITICAL)
-Automatically delete items older than 6 months based on concluded_at timestamp.\n\nThis auto-delete applies to ALL:\n- USER_HISTORY items
+Automatically delete items older than 6 months based on concluded_at timestamp.\n This auto-delete applies to ALL:\n- USER_HISTORY items
 - MAIN_HISTORY items
 - Any remaining inactive Lost/Found history\n- ACTIVE items in Lost/Found lists that are older than 6 months
 \nNO EXCEPTIONS.\n